b21eriho/mobileapp-programming-project/README.md

 same reason as above.
 Both these rows used the format hour:minute to store the time.
 Size being an integer was naturally used to store the date of the day.
 Auxdata was used to store an array of string with the names of the events on that given day.
 Notable is the fact that if the deserialization (in this case gson) tries to convert an empty field to an array it will cause an error.
-Due to this even the days without events has the string "[]" as to instead be converted to an empty array.
+Due to this even the days without events has the data [] as to instead be converted to an empty array.
 Remaining fields were not used.

 Below the data for the first day of the month is exemplified in prettyfied JSON.
 ```